dbsystel/practical-csa/README.md

 My bachelor thesis studies the relevance and applicability of the algorithm for [Deutsche Bahn](http://deutschebahn.com).
 This repository contains code that was created for the thesis.

+### Features of the multi criteria implementation

+Pareto optimal result set with criteria _depature time_, _arrival time_ and _number of changes_.
+Apart from that the implementation supports footpaths, minimum change times and trip specific change times which are all read in from the _transfers.txt_

 ## Getting started

 To run this project you will need: